gregr/dbKanren/README.md

 ## TODO

-* single-relation materializer
-  * source-names
-  * relation materialization parameters
-    * buffer-size directory-path
-    * attribute-names attribute-types
-    * key? (used in primary table description, may be absent from attribute-names)
-    * ordered list of partial tabulation descriptions: columns sorted-columns

-* materialized-relation
-  * instantiate a relation using materialized data
-    * given directory-path where tables and metadata are found
-  * eventually, tables (primary or index) will be independent helper relations
-  * but for now, the main relation will directly join with appropriate helper tables to avoid performance issues with naive DFS strategy

 * redefine (ref i j)
   * table should include a j-start for masking
   * define (width)
 * redefine take/drop variants in terms of a single column
   * and table-project
 * define tables that use column-oriented layout

-* high-level relation persistence interface (see: Data processing)
+* materialized-relation
+  * eventually, tables (primary or index) will be independent helper relations
+  * but for now, the main relation will directly join with appropriate helper tables to avoid performance issues with naive DFS strategy

 * stop using cells: procs should return mk syntax or opaque constraints
   * opaque relations (their procs return (constrain (relate ,proc) ,args))